gcarq/inox-patchset/README.md

 ## Build flags
 The packages hosted on AUR are configured to use following build config.
-If you want to see how to apply a config flag view  [LinuxBuildInstructions](https://chromium.googlesource.com/chromium/src/+/master/docs/linux_build_instructions.md).
+If you want to see how to apply a config flag view Chromium [Build Instructions](https://chromium.googlesource.com/chromium/src/+/master/docs/linux_build_instructions.md).

 Feature | Build config
 --- | ---